BBBase-EHeresy/PPPub/docs/rules_manual/heroes.md

 *Amidst the chaos and confusion of battle, the hero's bold voice rings out, spurring their troops to quickly surge into motion.*

-A Heroic Move enables a **Hero** model to move before other models â€” essentially defying the usual Priority system.
+A Heroic Move enables a **Hero** model to move before other models — essentially defying the usual Priority system.
 The **Hero** can then move, jump, climb, Charge and even use their Stand Fast! ([see page 55]) in the usual manner.

 This Heroic Action can prove extremely valuable, so when a Heroic Move is declared by the player without Priority, the opposing player will often choose to also declare a Heroic Move in an attempt to keep the initiative.